shahabasghar/PublicDefenderAI/replit.md

 ### Data Sources and Integrations

 The system integrates with various legal data sources to provide comprehensive information.
 It includes a robust database of legal aid organizations with detailed contact and service information, and a comprehensive criminal charges database covering federal and state offenses across all 50 states and DC, cross-referenced with FindLaw categories.
-It also incorporates an expanded diversion programs database with verified program details.
+The diversion programs database now contains 60+ programs across major US metropolitan areas, including drug courts, mental health courts, veterans courts, pretrial diversion programs, and harm reduction initiatives (LEAD/PATH) in 15+ states with verified contact information, eligibility criteria, and program details.
 A "free-first" search strategy is implemented for court records, prioritizing RECAP Archive before suggesting paid PACER access.
 User session data is automatically deleted post-session, and no personal identifying information is permanently stored.

 ### API Architecture